Friday, June 26, 2009

 I do work in several of these communities and have shown homes in these areas of the past few weeks.
 The deals throughout Lindstrom and North Branch are nothing short of amazing.
 Homes that are 5-6 years old are being sold for $30-50K less than just a year ago!
 In Lindstrom this week I have seen a number of 5-6 year old homes with 4 Bedrooms, 2 Baths, 3 car garages and ½ acre yards for well under $200K.
 Beautiful homes in move in condition…And with the USDA program they are available for ZERO DOWN!

-My go-to Minnesota loan expert,
+My go-to Minnesota loan expert

-Mary Chris Gallo, is one such person.
-She knows I work with buyers and sellers all over Chisago County and the north and east metro so she gave me quick lesson on this unique CONVENTIONAL LOAN program.
+knows I work with buyers and sellers all over Chisago County and the north and east metro so she gave me quick lesson on this unique CONVENTIONAL LOAN program.
 Some of the features and benefits include:

 · NO down payment